GabrielSolana29/PPIX_montecarlo_simulation/README.md

 # PPIX_montecarlo_simulation
-Julia code for Montecarlo simulation of phototherapy,
+Julia code for Montecarlo simulation of phototherapy.